0xR101/ToDo-app-JavaScript-/README.md

 # ToDo-app-JavaScript
-** This website app has done for educational starting purposes, it still need some improvements. ** ** I made it using node.js, mongoose, express and nodemon **
+1. This website app has done for educational starting purposes, it still need some improvements.
+2. I made it using node.js, mongoose, express and nodemon.